Round and Resilience-Optimal Approximate Agreement on Trees and Block Graphs: Lower Bound

-The proof in \cite{Fekete90} assumes an $R$-round protocol given in the \emph{full-information form}: in the first round, each party sends its input value to all other parties.
-In each of the next $R - 1$ rounds, the parties distribute their current views to all parties.
-After the final round, each party produces its output by applying a deterministic function $f$ on its final view.
-For each distribution $\{\roundT_1, \roundT_2, \ldots, \roundT_R \in \mathbb{N} : \roundT_1 + \roundT_2 + \cdots + \roundT_R \leq t\}$, the proof constructs a chain of at most $s \leq \frac{(n + t)^R}{\roundT_1 \cdot \roundT_2 \cdot \ldots \cdot \roundT_R}$ views, in which parties begin with inputs from the set $\{a, b\}$, where $b - a \geq \diameter$.
-For the constructed views, $\roundT_i$ roughly represents the number of Byzantine parties that deviate from the protocol for the first time in round $i$.
-For any pair of views that are consecutive in the chain, there exists an execution in which two honest parties obtain those views.
-The chain is constructed such that the first view leads to output~$a$ (by Validity), and the last view leads to output~$b$ (also by Validity).
-This implies the existence of two consecutive views in the chain that yield two honest outputs $v, v' \in \realvalues$ with $\abs{v - v'} \geq \diameter / s$.
+Fekete constructed for the $R$-round full-information protocol a chain of $s \leq \frac{(n + t)^R}{\roundT_1 \cdot \roundT_2 \cdot \cdots \cdot \roundT_R}$ views, where $\sum_{i=1}^R \roundT_i \le t$, and in the first view, all honest parties start with input $a$, and in the last view, all honest parties start with input $b$.
+For these views, $\roundT_i$ roughly represents the number of Byzantine parties that deviate from the protocol for the first time in round $i$.
+For any pair of views that are consecutive in the chain, there exists an execution of the full-information protocol in which two honest parties obtain those views.

-The proof can be adapted to paths and trees directly by replacing the input values $a$ and $b$ with the endpoints of a longest path in the input space tree~$\tree$; these endpoints are $\diameter(\tree)$-distant vertices.
-We then follow the exact same steps in the proof and obtain that there exist two consecutive views leading to two honest output vertices $v, v'$ such that $\distance(v, v') \geq \diameter(\tree) / s$.
-This yields the following corollary.
+For any protocol satisfying strong unanimity, the first view leads to all honest parties outputting~$a$ and the last view leads to all honest parties outputting~$b$.
+In the case of real values, this implies the existence of two consecutive views in the chain that yield two honest outputs $v, v' \in \realvalues$ with $\abs{v - v'} \geq \abs{a-b} / s$.
+However, the proof works as-is on any set $V$ of values with a distance metric~$\distance$.
+Following the exact same steps as in Fekete's proof~\cite[Theorem 15]{Fekete90}, we get the next lemma.